The Measurement and Calibration Toolkit

 The C API is available as an alternative development option upon request.
 Contact NI for more information.

-The following diagram represents a typical measurement and calibration API workflow in LabVIEW:
+The following diagram represents a typical LabVIEW API workflow for measurements and calibration.

 Figure 15.
-Measurement and Calibration LabVIEW API Workflow
+Workflow of Measurement and Calibration LabVIEW API

-Note When initializing a measurement and calibration session, the connection fails if the specified port is already in use.
-If this occurs, you must specify a different port to connect to the calibration server.
-The default host value is localhost and the default port value is 9876.
+Note When initializing a measurement session and a calibration session, the connection fails if the specified port is already in use.
+If a failure occurs, you must specify a different port to connect to the calibration server.
+The default host value is localhost.
+The default port value is 9876.
 Complete the following steps to change the port value:

 1. Open the INI file, located at %Public%\Documents\PROVEtechTA\cfg\TM.ini.